niemiecw/Power-BI---project/README.md

 ---

-## 📸 Dashboard Preview

-![Data Professional Survey Breakdown.pdf

----

 ## 🔗 Author

-Created by Wiktor Niemiec
+Created by [Your Name]
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com) or check out more projects on [GitHub](https://github.com)
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com) or check out